alexkay/spek/README.md

 # Spek

 Spek is an acoustic spectrum analyser written in C and C++.
-It uses wxWidgets for the GUI and FFmpeg libraries for audio decoding.
+It uses FFmpeg libraries for audio decoding and wxWidgets for the GUI.

 Spek is available on *BSD, GNU/Linux, Windows and Mac OS X.